Itsmesidyey/EmCrypt/README.md

 - **Polarity Analysis**: EmCrypt classifies tweets as either positive or negative, helping users understand whether the sentiment expressed is favorable or unfavorable towards cryptocurrencies.

-- **Emotion Detection**: EmCrypt identifies various emotions in tweets, including happy, surprise, anticipation, sad, fear, and angry.
+- **Emotion Detection**: EmCrypt identifies various emotions in tweets, including Happy, surprise, Anticipation, Sad, fear, and angry.
 This additional dimension provides a deeper understanding of the emotional context within tweets.

 - **Intensity Level Recognition**: EmCrypt categorizes the intensity level of sentiment as low, medium, or high.
 This helps users gauge the strength of the sentiment expressed in tweets.